MrAnkitk/telco-customer-churn-analysis-python/README.md

 ### 1. Overall Churn
 - **26.5% of customers (≈1,869 out of 7,043)** discontinued services.
+- This means **1 in 4 customers leave**, highlighting a significant retention challenge.

 ### 2. Demographics & Customer Profile
 - **Senior Citizens**: Churn rate nearly **42%**, far above the average.